This Article Is About Refinancing During Chapter 13 Bankruptcy Repayment Plan

-- If you had an adjustable rate mortgage when you filed for bankruptcy, then mortgage rate can change according to the terms of your mortgage
+- If you had an adjustable-rate mortgage when you filed for bankruptcy, then the mortgage rate can change according to the terms of your mortgage

-- Conversely, if an individual had a fixed rate mortgage before filing for bankruptcy, then their mortgage would be locked in at such rate
+- Conversely, if an individual had a fixed-rate mortgage before filing for bankruptcy, then their mortgage would be locked in at such a rate

-- The filing of bankruptcy will have no bearing on the terms of your mortgage
+- The filing of the bankruptcy will have no bearing on the terms of your mortgage

 - When you are in an active Chapter 13 bankruptcy and your mortgage payment changes due to an adjustment in your interest rate or escrow payment, your lender will generally send you a “Notice of Mortgage Payment Change”